Why You Should Stop Using GA4 (And What Beginners Should Use Instead)

 - Sampled reports at scale: At high traffic volumes GA4 switches to statistical estimates rather than exact counts — you may never know whether the number you’re looking at is real.

 FPAI (First-Party AI Analytics) solves every one of these problems with a single WordPress plugin.
-This beginner-friendly installation guide walks you through every screen — from downloading the plugin to reading your first AI-powered traffic report — in under 15 minutes, with no coding required and no GA4 account needed.
+This beginner-friendly FPAI plugin install guide walks you through every screen — from downloading the plugin to reading your first AI-powered traffic report — in under 15 minutes, with no coding required and no GA4 account needed.

 What Is FPAI?
-A Cookie-Free WordPress Analytics Plugin for Beginners
+A Cookie-Free WordPress Analytics Plugin Built for Beginners

 FPAI stands for First-Party AI Analytics.
 Unlike Google Analytics 4, which relies on JavaScript trackers loaded inside visitors’ browsers, FPAI collects data server-side from within WordPress itself.
 That one architectural difference creates a cascade of practical benefits for everyday site owners: